Hoag89/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app. was challenging to get the filtered games to work at first , but after some time was able to figure it out.
+It was challenging to get the filtered games to work at first , but after some time was able to figure it out.
 ## License

     Copyright [yyyy] [name of copyright owner]